Fudmottin/tic-tac-toe/README.md

 The game of tic-tac-toe

 This is a "vibe code" program.
 I simply prompted ChatGPT to write it.
-It is suppose to be in pure C++20. compile with the following command:
+It is suppose to be in pure C++20.
+Compile with the following command:

 `c++ -std=c++20 -O3 -o tic-tac-toe tic-tac-toe.cpp`